 CRUW seek to provide a forum to promote the academic and applied socio-psychological study of the impact of the Internet and emerging technologies (e.g. smartphones, virtual reality) on the everyday lives of different groups within society.

 We envisage the scope and range of possible areas of research to be quite extensive.
-Current topics of interest include: online impression managment, personality predictors of online behaviour, blogging motivations and behaviour, the expression of humour online, online self-disclosure, intellectual disability and online behaviour and the use of textspeak by children in appropriate and inappropriate contexts.
+Current topics of interest include: online self-presentation, personality predictors of online behaviour, online gambling, the expression of humour online, online self-disclosure, intellectual disability and online behaviour and the use of textspeak by children in appropriate and inappropriate contexts.

 Suggestions from potential PhD students and research collaborators (from academia and practice), and enquiries from anyone interested in our work are welcome.
 For media enquiries please contact one of the group coordinators (Dr Alison Attrill-Smith or Dr Chris Fullwood) - contact details can be found by clicking on the names below.